Vexll/Renamer/README.md

 This python script renames the subtitles and name them as videos

 steps:
-1. put the script in the folder that contain your series and its subtitles
+1. put the script in the folder that contain your series with its subtitles
 2. double click